cthogg/gatsby-theme-modern-portfolio/gatsby-theme-modern-portfolio/README.md

 # Gatsby Modern Portfolio Theme

+One file developer portfolios.

+That's correct.
+Create your portfolio from just one markdown file.

+## Features

-Use this theme to write a portfolio from just one markdown file.
+- Write a simple portfolio site from just one markdown file
+- (coming soon): Deploy to netlify to see it live!
+- (coming soon): ability to change the site's ui with themes.

 ## Installation